 One option regardless of these avenues is formally asking for people to remember us in their Will.

-UK charities received over £2.24bn in 2016 and we should be no exception, we have already had gifts without us putting the idea into people’s heads that we have long term needs to fund ourselves more substantially.
+UK charities received over £2.5 in 2016 http://thirdforcenews.org.uk/tfn-news/brits-leave-2.5bn-to-charity-in-their-wills and we should be no exception, we have already had gifts without us putting the idea into people’s heads that we have to find a way to buy the lakes, pay for new hides, habitat improvement projects to take it from a good nature reserve to a fantastic one, and not forgetting the cost of managing the habitats on the site.

 There is lots to think about and the impacts on our very constitution should we choose a path to land ownership, but for now, please do consider remembering us in your Will.
 Any gift to a charity is tax free and up to £3,000 per year can be donated out side of any legacy gift arrangement….your accountant can tell you all about it, or check out HMRC pages https://www.gov.uk/inheritance-tax/gifts